JackyCaptainZhang/JackyCaptainZhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jacky"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to the central website of Jacky!
+# Welcome to the central website of Jacky!

 I am currently the 2024 graduate software engineer at JLR(Jaguar Land Rover).